 All Science Partner Journals operate under a single-blind peer review process.
 This means that editors and reviewers know the identity of the authors, however, the authors do not know the identity of the editors or reviewers.
 The reviewers’ identifies are also kept anonymous from each other.

-A decision can be made at any point in the evaluation process to reject the manuscript, whether this be without review, or with two reviews.
-No manuscript will be accepted without peer review, discussion among editors and approval from Deputy Editors.
+A decision can be made at any point in the evaluation process to reject the manuscript, whether this be without review, or with one review.
+The final decision on every manuscript is made by a scientific editor.

 The submitted manuscript is a privileged communication and must be treated as a confidential document.
 Reviewers should destroy all copies of the manuscript after review and not share the manuscript with any colleagues without the explicit permission of the editor.
 Reviewers should not make personal or professional use of the data or interpretations before publication without the authors’ specific permission (unless they are invited to write an editorial or commentary to accompany the article).